thaison-uet/SquareGrid/README.md

 # SquareGrid

-A iOS app to create and manage grid-based drawings for Pixrl's assessment
+A simple demo iOS app to create and manage grid-based drawings for Pixrl's assessment

 ## Features